Needle Phobia in Children and Youth

 Needle phobia is relatively common with an estimated incidence of 5-9% in adults and children (Craske, Antony, & Barlow, 1997; Kleinknecht, 1987; Mark, 1988).

-Genetics.
+- Genetics.
 An unusually large percentage of those with needle phobia have relatives with needle phobia, which suggests a genetic basis for it.
 Indeed, from an evolutionary perspective, it is protective to be fearful of having your skin pierced, because that would make you more careful about avoiding cuts, bruises or injuries.
-During most of human history, even getting a simple scratch could be potentially fatal from infections, because back then we didn't have antibiotics.

-Following the initial increased heart rate and blood pressure, the body compensates with the opposite -- a vasovagal reflex which causes a lowering of the heart rate and blood pressure.
-In some individuals, this vasovagal reflex is so extreme that the person may faint (Willemsen, 2002).
+For those with needle phobia, a needle situation will activate their body's alarm system (i.e. autonomic nervous system), which leads to an increased heart rate and blood pressure.
+After this, the body compensates with the opposite -- a vasovagal reflex which causes a lowering of the heart rate and blood pressure.
+In some individuals, this vasovagal reflex is so extreme that the person may faint.

 - "Do you want me (or someone else) with you when you have the injection?"